formanektomas/LocationEffects/README.md

 ## Supporting matterials for the artile

- Location effects: geo-spatial and socio-demgraphic determinants of sales dynamics in brick-and-mortar retail stores.
-Evidence from Czechia
+ Location effects: Geo-spatial and socio-demographic determinants ofsales dynamics in brick-and-mortar retail stores